 - Traumatic brain injury

-Professor Jim Lagopoulos is the Director of the Sunshine Coast Mind and Neuroscience - Thompson Institute, and his specialist areas of knowledge include neuroimaging, magnetic resonance imaging (MRI), youth mental health, healthy brain ageing and dementia, PTSD, and traumatic brain injury.
+Professor Jim Lagopoulos is the Director of the Thompson Institute, and his specialist areas of knowledge include neuroimaging, magnetic resonance imaging (MRI), youth mental health, healthy brain ageing and dementia, PTSD, and traumatic brain injury.

 Roy and Nola Thompson were named the Queensland Higher Education philanthropists of 2017 at the recent Queensland Community Foundation’s philanthropy awards in Brisbane.